ZerothAngel/FtDScripts/public-ftd.md

 ### Miscellaneous ###

-  * [dediblademaintainer](https://zerothangel.com/FtDScripts/dediblademaintainer.lua) &mdash; Allows linking a drive maintainer to forward/reverse-oriented dediblades for propulsion.
-This gives you full manual *analog* control of dediblades, allowing a quick way to zero-out the throttle (as with the "water drive") and also go in reverse.
-  * [interceptmanager](https://zerothangel.com/FtDScripts/interceptmanager.lua) &mdash; Fires a weapon slot (presumably a missile interceptor launcher) associated with one of the 4 directional quadrants whenever hostile missiles are detected.
-Distinguishes between incoming missiles & torpedoes.
-Saves ammo.
   * [shieldmanager](https://zerothangel.com/FtDScripts/shieldmanager.lua) &mdash; Only activates shields facing enemies.
 Saves power.
   * [dockmanager](https://zerothangel.com/FtDScripts/dockmanager.lua) &mdash; Staggered release of tractor beams (front-to-back) after first enemy detection.
 Delayed recall of fighters after last enemy dies.